Professor of Electrical Engineering

 At IBM, he held various positions from Research Staff Member to Manager and Senior Manager.
 While he was Senior Manager, he had the responsibility of shaping and executing IBM’s strategy on nanoscale science and technology as well as exploratory silicon devices and semiconductor technology.

 Professor Wong’s research aims at translating discoveries in science into practical technologies.
 His works have contributed to advancements in nanoscale science and technology, semiconductor technology, solid-state devices, and electronic imaging.
+His present research covers a broad range of topics including carbon electronics, 2D layered materials, wireless implantable biosensors, directed self-assembly, device modeling, brain-inspired computing, non-volatile memory, and monolithic 3D integration.

 An extended biography is here.